Library

 Redeemed Captive editedThe PVMA Library collection, part of the Memorial Libraries, represents the life and thought of one small town and its environs from the close of the 17th century through the 20th century.
 Together they embody three centuries of reading fare—literature, sermons, history, travel, biography, periodicals, and works on agriculture, animal husbandry, and domestic economy—many of which exist in rare imprints.

 The PVMA library, part of the Memorial Libraries (the PVMA library and Historic Deerfield library) is open year-round, Tuesday through Friday 9 am–12pm and 1–5 pm; closed Mondays and holidays.
-NOTE: The library will be closed Friday, November 24 and the week of December 25, reopening Tuesday, January 2.
+NOTE the library’s 2024 Holiday Hours: closed Thursday, November 28 and Friday, November 29; and December 25 through January 1, reopening Thursday, January 2, 2025.

 For general inquiries, call 413-775-7125 or email library@deerfieldmuseum.org.